vlahou89/countries-explorer/README.md

 - **Loading states are announced**: `CountriesTable` sets `aria-busy` + a `sr-only` caption while loading; the country detail skeleton uses `role="status"`.
 - **Focus is always visible** — every interactive element uses `focus-visible:ring-2`, never relying on color alone.
 - **`prefers-reduced-motion`** is respected globally (`main.css`), collapsing animations/transitions to near-zero duration.

+## Performance

+- **`response_fields`** trims the REST Countries payload server-side to only the fields the UI uses (`server/utils/restCountries.ts`) — smaller responses, less to parse.
+- **Pagination** renders only 9 rows into the DOM at a time instead of ~250, so there's no need for a virtual-scrolling library to keep the table light.
+- **`computed()`** caches every stage of the filter → sort → paginate pipeline in `stores/countries.ts` — a stage only re-runs when its own inputs actually change.
+- **Leaflet is dynamically imported**, client-only, after mount (`CountryMap`) — code-split out of every page that doesn't show a map, and never runs during SSR.
+- **SSR** means the list page's initial HTML already contains the country data by the time it reaches the browser, instead of shipping an empty shell plus a client-side loading spinner.
+- The hero flag image sets explicit `width`/`height` to match its rendered size, so the browser reserves the right space before it loads and avoids layout shift.

+When measuring this with Lighthouse, test against a production build (`npm run build && npm run preview`), not `npm run dev` — dev mode's HMR websocket and unminified bundles tank the Performance score for reasons that don't reflect real usage.

 ## Running locally